 Here, we are covering cyber bullying statistics 2014 as well as signs that may point toward your child or friend being a victim of cyber bullying.
 Cyber Bullying Statistics 2014 Report From Counseling Service concerning Cyber Bullying Statistics 2014 CyberBullying Statistics 2014: What Can Be Done To Prevent Cyber Bullying Spread the word on CyberBullying Statistics 2014 because the numbers never lie.
 Controversial cyberbullying law passes. • New cyberbullying law will create a criminal offence of intentionally causing harm by posting a digital communication, punishable by up to two years' imprisonment or a maximum fine of $50,000. • Complaints can be made to an approved agency, which will attempt to resolve the issue and may contact companies like Google to get material taken down.

 A wide-reaching law that will criminalise online communications deemed deliberately harmful has passed into law - despite unexpected and last minute opposition.
 The Harmful Digital Communications Bill has passed its third reading, 116 votes in favour to 5 votes against.
 The controversial law is designed to crack-down on cyber-bullying, but opponents have warned it is too vague and could be used as a weapon against free speech.
 Act Party leader David Seymour was expected to be the only MP to vote against the legislation, after reluctant support from Labour and the Greens.

+Continued below.
+Biggest bullying problem in NZ schools revealed - NZ Herald.
 Preliminary Look at Cyberbullying Youth Violence and Juvenile Justice Patchin and Hinduja.
 The Impact of Cyberbullying and Social Bullying ...
 Cyber-Bullying and its Effect on our Youth.
-Between cell phones, social media websites, and online gaming, children today seem to have more outlets for interacting with each other virtually than they do for interacting with each other in person.
+Between texting, social media, and online gaming, many children spend more time engaging online than they do interacting in person.